alekhka/DL-from-scratch/README.md

 # DL-from-scratch
-Implmenttion of some Deep Learning models in pure Python and Numpy
+Implementation of some Deep Learning models in pure Python and Numpy.